blackmambaking/spaceFighter/README.md

 # spaceFighter
  This is a game for my AP project.
+This is made using LIBgdx framework and IntelliJ Idea in java.

  Player 1 controls:
  1. Arrow keys for movement